"We want our students to be active, to be fit, and to be well. The student recreation

 The fitness center's construction is paid for by corporate and private donors and state development funding.
 The Student Government Association voted in 2016 to authorize a new per-student fee beginning in Fall 2017 to cover the center's annual operating budget.
-The fee is $125 per semester for residential undergraduate students and $60 per semester for commuters.
+The fee is $125 per semester for full-time undergraduate students and $63 per semester for part-time undergrad students.

 A 2013 student survey conducted by the Student Government Association found strong support for building a new facility.
 In November 2016, SGA voted overwhelmingly in favor of formal plans for the center, as well as a plan to enact a new student fee to support its operations.

 WHAT DOES THE FACILITY CONSIST OF?

 It will have expanded free weight and cardio exercise rooms for weight training and fitness instruction, and two rooms for group exercise, Zumba, yoga, and wellness programs.
 There will be space for recreational sports such as volleyball, basketball, and indoor soccer, and modern locker rooms with private showers as well.
 The center will also include an indoor social gathering and programming space and outdoor patio with a healthy food and beverage center.
 The recreation and fitness center will have dedicated space for three of our NCAA Division I sports teams: men’s and women’s soccer and women’s softball.
 They will house their offices and locker rooms in the new building.

 WHAT IS THE RESIDUAL IMPACT OF THIS